 Thus, the UK’s homecare sector is collectively spending around an additional £75 million on fuel (petrol and diesel) compared with a year ago.
 Using an estimated number of visits, this extra expenditure is split between the four UK nations as follows:

 It should be stressed that these calculations are underpinned by a series of assumptions, including:

 - The number of annual homecare visits remains constant between different years.
-In reality, this number will likely increase year on year, meaning that the above figures could be underestimates.
+In reality, this number will likely increase year on year.

 - All visits are undertaken by car (however, our members have provided anecdotal evidence that suggests very few visits are made by public transport).